yola/browserifyi18n/README.md

 The optimized task is much faster because it only parses `.po` files once, instead of once for every browserified module.

-To specify a custom interpolator do:
+To specify a custom interpolator for handlebars do:

 ```javascript
 var opts = {